NCPI FHIR Implementation Guide v2

 Example file metadata for a BAM-CRAM file from GREGoR

-Example file metadata for a FASTQ file
+Example file metadata from CBTN

-Example file metadata for a FASTQ file
+Example file metadata from CBTN

 Example mappings based on data from GREGoR